waiting-for-dev/web_pipe/README.md

 This is a sample `config.ru` for an application built with `WebPipe`.
 It just reads a `name` param and decides what to do with it.
-If its value is `Joe`, it kindly shows a greeting, otherwise it unauthorizes the request:
+If its value is `Joe`, it kindly greets `Joe Doe`, otherwise it unauthorizes the request:

 ```ruby